 CFLs have long rated life for around 8,000 service hours, while incandescent light bulbs typically last only 500 to 2,000 hours.
 Also, CFLs use about a quarter of the power of incandescent bulbs.
 For example, a 22 watt CFL produces the same amount of light as a 100 watt incandescent bulb.
 The following table gives the comparisons of light output of CFLs and incandescent bulbs.

-Further, much more energy efficient performance can be achieved if electronic ballast is used in the CFL due to the high-frequency operation of the ballast and thus improve the luminous efficacy (please click for definition).
+Further, much more energy efficient performance can be achieved if electronic ballast is used in the CFL due to the high-frequency operation of the ballast and thus improve the luminous efficacy.
 CFLs with electronic ballasts are now much more common.

 Equivalent light output of CFLs and incandescent bulbs: